JGrandbit/TheTrenchCoatGuy/README.md

 Second- please run the command "npm i" in your terminal.
 This will install our dependencies.

-Third- in your terminal, please run "npm run seed" to see your database.
+Third- in your terminal, please run the command "npm run seed" to see your database.
 Followed by the command "npm start"

 ## In Insomnia: